bablr-lang/bablr-vm/README.md

 [![Gitter](https://badges.gitter.im/cst-tokens/community.svg)](https://gitter.im/cst-tokens/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-This library provides tools for working with javascript expressed as a Concrete Syntax Tree, or CST.
-For our purposes a CST is a particular subtype of AST in which all text is represented in the tree, including non-semantic text like whitespace and comments.
+This library provides tools for working with Concrete Syntax Trees, or CSTs.
+For our purposes a CST is a particular subtype of AST in which all text is represented in the tree, **including non-semantic text like whitespace and comments**.
 The primary goal of a CST is to ensure that `print(parse(text)) === text`, in other words to preserve formatting when the intent is to modify and reprint a program rather than just executing it.

 This project is inspired by the [cst](https://github.com/cst/cst) library, and is intended as a direct successor to [recast](https://github.com/benjamn/recast).
-Its long term goal is [integration](https://github.com/prettier/prettier/issues/12806) with [prettier](https://github.com/prettier/prettier) to achieve perfect printing of arbitrarily modified code in a single pass.
+Its long term goal is [integration](https://github.com/prettier/prettier/issues/12806) with [prettier](https://github.com/prettier/prettier) to achieve perfect printing of arbitrarily modified code.

-## Architecture

-`cst-tokens` is designed so that the code should be easy to read and change.
-Take a look at the [architecture documentation](https://github.com/conartist6/cst-tokens/blob/trunk/ARCHITECTURE.md)!

-## Status

-This project is a proof-of-concept.
-It works on a small subset of JS grammar, and expanding its grammar is not the highest priority until core architectural issues are resolved.
-For more reading, see [Issue #1 - I need help.](https://github.com/conartist6/cst-tokens/issues/1)

 ## Contributing